duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 `Data.Functor.Contravariant.Divisible` naming conventions for functions like `zipped` [^fzip-name].
-Also, for the illustrative definitions here I will mostly use uncurried versions of those functions, as they make some matters clearer to the eye; when I get to more practical usage examples I will revert to the usual curried versions.
-The uncurried versions will have a prime at the end of the name, so that it is easier to elide it mentally while reading.
+Also, for the illustrative definitions here I will mostly use uncurried versions of those functions, as they make some matters clearer to the eye.
+For the usage examples, I will revert to the usual curried versions.
+The uncurried versions here will have a prime at the end of their name versions will be distingished by a prime at the end of the name, the quiet notation being meant to emphasise you can largely disregard the difference at your convenience.  to elide it mentally while reading.
 For instance, below is the uncurried version of `zipped`:

 [^fzip-name]: Personally, my favourite prefix name for it is not `zipped`, but `fzip`, which I borrowed from [Justus Sagemüller](